svermeulen/vim-macrobatics/README.md

 ## Features

-* Provides a history of macros, which can be navigated to play previously recorded ones.
+* Macro history, which can be navigated to play previously recorded macros
-* Makes macros repeatable with the `.` operator.
+* Repeatable macros with the `.` operator
-* Supports editting existing macros by appending or prepending content to it.
+* Edit existing macros by appending or prepending content to it
-* Supports nested macros (create macros that play other macros).
+* Nested macros (create macros that play other macros)
-* Supports giving macros a name and then saving them persistently
+* Named macros saved persistently
+* Parameterized macros
-* Supports parameterized macros
+* File type specific macros
-* Written in pure vim-script.
+* Written in pure vim-script

 ## Installation